-Did you see the following happen at a MLM convention or meeting?
+Did you see the following happen at an MLM convention or meeting?

 Steven Hassan, a cult expert, uses his BITE model to explain cult mind control.
 BITE stands for Behavior, Information, Thought, and Emotional, as they are the four types of control a cult exercises on its members.

-- Thought Control -- your thoughts must be group-approved.
-Non-group thoughts such as dissent are forbidden and suppressed through use of buzzwords
+- Thought control: Your thoughts must be group-approved.
+Non-group thoughts such as dissent are forbidden and suppressed through the use of buzzwords.

 Pseudo-MLM Scams Troll the Muddy Waters for victims

 Such obvious pyramid schemes live on because there are legitimate MLMs to lend it a modicum of credibility.
-They point to legitimate MLMs, claim "we are like that, we are legal", when they are certainly NOT legal, even upon cursory examination.
+They point to legitimate MLMs and claim, "We are like that, we are legal," when they are certainly NOT legal, even upon cursory examination.
 People believe them because they don't know any better.
 Plenty of people defend these pseudo-MLM scams as they failed to distinguish the difference between it and legitimate MLM.

 The Government Will Not Save You From Yourself

-What's worse, the new breed of international pseudo-MLM scams are often based on a completely different continent (often Asia or Eastern Europe), and legally in some island off in the Caribbean or the Mediterranean Sea (Cyprus, British Virgin Islands, etc.) making international prosecution almost impossible.
+What's worse, the new breed of international pseudo-MLM scams are often based on a completely different continent (often Asia or Eastern Europe) and legally on some island off in the Caribbean or the Mediterranean Sea (Cyprus, British Virgin Islands, etc.), making international prosecution almost impossible.
 They usually have no license to operate in your location, but that doesn't stop them from promising big money if you pay them.